 Frequently, when an employer is seeking to sponsor an employee in their business, it will be because the employee has demonstrated an exceptional enthusiasm or capacity to assist the business.
 Notwithstanding this benefit, the Department of Home Affairs criteria for grant of an employee sponsored visa only considers whether or not the candidate is functioning in an occupation that is listed on one of the skilled occupation lists.

 Accordingly, sponsoring employers need to consider not only whether the potential employee candidate is a good fit for the business, but also whether the candidate has sufficient skills and relevant experience, and can evidence these to meet the sponsored visa’s criteria.
 This ‘skills and experience’ component will need to be rigorously evidenced in order to demonstrate that the relevant candidate is capable of functioning in that skilled position.
-The department takes these considerations very seriously – so unless your employee has appropriate and relevant experience, it is highly unlikely they will successfully meet the visa’s eligibility requirements.
+The department takes these considerations very seriously – so unless your employee has appropriate and relevant experience, it is highly unlikely they will successfully meet the temporary skills shortage visa eligibility requirements.

 3. You will need to demonstrate you have made attempts to recruit locally.